 It's also worth pointing out that the basic design between all three of these eyeliner rollers is practically identical.
 It's the actual formula, color, and durability of the formulas that differ.
 And coming from someone who has never been a huge fan of MAC's liquid liners (again, just being honest) I found the same to be true with this product.
 Though I tried the bold royal blue (which is sadly sold out right now) I wished the color had a little more depth and a little more staying power.
 The formula isn't waterproof, and as with some of the other liquid liners I've tried from the brand, I was left slightly underwhelmed by the end of the day when I examined the status of my eyelids.

 The color is still gorgeous and the design, innovative, but this one just wasn't my favorite.
 However, some people rave about it.
 Truly, I think it comes down to personal preference.
 On the bright side, it's ever so slightly less expensive than the Nudestix.

 Last, but certainly not least, Revlon, which in all honesty came in at a super-close second to Nudestix.
-(Plus, it's so budget-friendly.)
+(Plus, the drugstore eyeliner is so budget-friendly.)
 In fact, I might actually like it just as much but considering that I fell fast and hard for Nudestix, and then tried this one on the third day (and following suit of Mac's) this one didn't stand out quite as much.
 However, overall, I was still incredibly impressed.
 Plus, thanks to the sparkling price, I went out and bought the shimmering black shade pre-night-out the other week.

 (FYI: the brand boasts the widest shade range of all three with offerings such as Intense Black, Sparkling Black, Mulberry, and Mermaid Blue—all of which are entrancing.)